axelriet/LwMQ.net/docs/guide/tools.rst

 .. important::

-   The supplied test tools, ``client_thr.exe`` and ``server_thr.exe`` require the ``SeCreateGlobalPrivilege`` when using the IPC protocol, as described on the :doc:`../transports/ipc` page.
+   The supplied test tools, **client_thr.exe** and **server_thr.exe** require the **SeCreateGlobalPrivilege** when using the IPC protocol, as described on the :doc:`../transports/ipc` page.

-   The IPC protocol is the ONLY transport available in the March 23, 2026 1.0.0.6 ALPHA (and DEMO) release of the SDK.
+   The IPC protocol is the ONLY transport available in the April 7, 2026 1.0.0.8 ALPHA DEMO release of the SDK.